 Substance use disorders include the misuse of alcohol, tobacco, and other addictive drugs.
 It can affect your quality of life and may cause health issues down the line.
 Talking with your provider may be intimidating or uncomfortable, but it is the first step to getting help.
 Approaches for treating substance use differ from person to person.
 There are many resources available to support your recovery and your provider can help find a solution that will work for you.

 CHPW Medicare Advantage has a large network of providers who specialize in mental health or substance use conditions.
 You do not need a referral to see a Mental Health Provider.

 When you see your Mental Health Provider, they will ask you some questions to determine what kind of care you need.
 They will work with you to get you an appointment with the right doctor.
-That doctor might be them, another CHPW Mental Health Provider, or a provider that works with your area’s Behavioral Health Organization (BHO).
+That doctor might be them or another CHPW Mental Health Provider.

 Find the Right Provider